-The Honda Civic’s cabin looks and feels reasonably upmarket for a car this size but the back seats aren’t quite as roomy as in alternative models
+The Honda Civic’s cabin looks and feels reasonably upmarket for a car this size but the back seats aren’t quite as roomy as in alternative models.

-Climb into the Civic and you instantly feel cocooned by its low-slung seats, raised centre console and wraparound dashboard.
+Climb into the Honda Civic and you instantly feel cocooned by its low-slung seats, raised centre console and wraparound dashboard.
 It certainly feels sportier inside than a VW Golf or a Vauxhall Astra and comes with plenty of soft, yielding plastics in most of the areas you’ll touch regularly.

-Sport and Sport Plus models come with the same upmarket interior and standard kit as EX versions but add a set of carbon-fibre-style dashboard inserts, red ambient lighting and some metal pedal trims.
+Sport and Sport Plus cars come with the same upmarket interior and standard kit as EX versions but add a set of carbon-fibre-style dashboard inserts, red ambient lighting and some metal pedal trims.
 They’re perfect for playing out your Civic Type R fantasies without having to foot the bill for its pricy running costs.

-All models come with a slick high-resolution digital driver’s display (just like Audi’s Virtual Cockpit system) that can show a range of information from your fuel economy to upcoming satellite navigation directions.
+All models come with a slick high-resolution digital driver’s display (just like Audi’s Virtual Cockpit system) that can show a range of information from your fuel economy to upcoming satellite-navigation directions.

-The seven-inch colour touchscreen system in SR models and above looks much more modern and is a massive improvement over the old Civic’s infuriating unit.
+The 7-inch colour touchscreen system in SR models and above looks much more modern and is a massive improvement over the old Civic’s infuriating unit.
 The screen’s mounted right up on the dashboard so it’s easy to glance at as you drive along and it comes with a set of dedicated shortcut buttons so you can easily switch between key features on the move.

 Tuning the DAB digital radio takes a frustratingly long time, however, and entering a postcode for the Garmin-based satellite navigation requires a few more prods of the screen than you might expect.